Beyond oppression: Leveraging Civil Penalty Provisions of the Corporations Act 2001 in shareholder disputes

 The Act simply defines ‘value’ to be an “amount” in relation to the asset, which is not particularly helpful.
 Therefore, an issue of contention that can arise is what should be the appropriate basis (or standard) of value?
 Should this be ‘market value’, ‘fair value’, ‘true value’ or something else?

-In relation to the term ‘market value’, the International Valuation Standards issued by the International Valuation Standards Committee provides a useful definition for market value which appears to be uniformly adopted by valuation professionals around the world, have is grounded in different courts’ interpretation of its meaning.
-However, the concepts of ‘fair value’, ‘true value’ and other types of value can be difficult to define in a way that is not subject to challenge so it is suggested that expert witnesses request their instructing lawyers to provide further guidance through the supply of relevant cases.
+In relation to the term ‘market value’, the International Valuation Standards issued by the International Valuation Standards Committee provides a useful definition for market value which appears to be uniformly adopted by valuation professionals around the world, and is grounded in different courts’ interpretation of its meaning.
+However, the concepts of ‘fair value’, ‘true value’ and other types of value can be difficult to define in a way that is not subject to challenge so it is suggested that instructing lawyers to provide further guidance to their expert witnesses through the supply of relevant cases.

 An additional contentious issue between adversarial parties involving claims for corporate oppression may be the appropriate point(s) in time the assessment of value should be made.
 As value can change over time, it can be challenging for a plaintiff lawyer to have confidence in what the appropriate valuation date should be.